nicokruger/inmytree.co.za/app/blog/visiting-future-every-morning-working-in-vr/index.md

 ## My setup

 I use [Windows Subsystem for Linux (WSL)](https://docs.microsoft.com/en-us/windows/wsl/install-win10) on Windows 10.
 In WSL I use a combination of [i3wm](https://i3wm.org/), [Vcxsrv](https://sourceforge.net/projects/vcxsrv/), [vim](https://www.vim.org/) and [tmux](https://github.com/tmux/tmux/wiki) to get a keyboard based tiling window based setup.
-I also use [Vimium](https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb?hl=en) extension for Chrome which allows me to drive Chrome through the keyboard.
+I also use the [Vimium](https://chrome.google.com/webstore/detail/vimium/dbepggeogbaibhgnhhndojpepiihcmeb?hl=en) extension for Chrome which allows me to drive the browser through the keyboard.

 The above setup lends itself well to the current state of working in VR - the absence of VR keyboards or physical keyboards that have a presence in VR makes it so that you have to touch type.
-You need to try and reduce the amount of mouse work required to a minimum.
+You need to try and reduce the amount of mouse work required as much as possible.
 It is still more than possible to use the mouse in VR (in fact I tested a mouse heavy work load as well and it worked well) however it does get slightly infuriating when reaching blindly for the mouse while looking at your VR environment.

 All of this will become better over time as more peripherals are brought into VR, such as the [Logitech K830 Keyboard](https://www.takealot.com/logitech-k830-illuminated-living-room-keyboard/PLID33052364).